buggsjr0/Threat-Hunting-Scenario---Tor/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `buggs by the user `buggs`.
+TOR usage was confirmed on the endpoint by the user `emp000555`.
 The device was isolated, and the user's direct manager was notified.

 ---